nodemcu/nodemcu-firmware/docs/lua-modules/liquidcrystal.md

 ## liquidcrystal.customChar
 Define new custom char.
 Up to 8 custom characters with indexes 0 to 7 may be defined.
 They are accessed via `write` function by index.

+!!!note
-Note that upon redefinition of a custom character all its instances will be updated automatically.
+	Upon redefinition of a custom character all its instances will be updated automatically.

+!!!note
-This function resets cursor position to home.
+	This function resets cursor position to home if `liquidcrystal.position` function is not available.

 !!! note
 	There are web services (like [1](https://omerk.github.io/lcdchargen/) and [2](https://www.quinapalus.com/hd44780udg.html)) that help create custom characters.